Housing matters

 The following information highlights some common concerns and addresses how to deal with them.

-Don't Rush to rent!
+Don't rush to rent

 You might be tempted to sign up for accommodation as early as possible for the next academic year but don't rush - take a breather and take time to think.
 If you sign a tenancy agreement, it is a legally-binding document, which means you will be liable for the rent for the whole of the contract, even if your circumstances change.
 For example, you might not get your expected grades and need to repeat a module (no attendance required) and you won't be eligible for the student funding that you would normally use to cover the rent.
 If you can't afford it, the provider will expect your guarantor to pay the rent.
 So, take your time and only commit to a tenancy agreement if you know your situation isn't likely to change.
 Check the small print for the total charged for the year and the payment schedule - providers often expect you to pay a large instalment over the summer before you get your student funding.
-Don't be tempted to opt for a premium, expensive property - if you have no money left to live on, find a cheaper alternative.
+Don't be tempted to opt for a premium, expensive property - if this leaves you with no money left to live on, find a cheaper alternative.

 Rent arrears